 Generally, it is a criminal offence to violate any valid condition on a recognizance of bail, undertaking to a police officer, probation order, or peace bond.
 Those found guilty of violating their bail may face still penalties including jail time in addition to a criminal record.

 Those found guilty of violating their bail will often find it much more difficult to receive another release on bail in the future.
 Given the consequences of being found guilty, it is crucial to hire a lawyer capable of defending against these types of allegations.

-Daniel Brown has found success raising both technical and substantive defences to allegations of bail violations on behalf of his clients.
+Daniel Brown and his team of criminal defence lawyers have found success raising both technical and substantive defences to allegations of bail violations on behalf of our clients.